contre95/notesOLD/Digitales/Apuntes/Coding/Clean Architecture/CleanArchPart01.md

 ## Which Lines Do You Draw, and When Do You Draw Them?

-You draw lines between things that matter and things that don’t.
-The GUI doesn’t matter to the business rules, so there should be a line between them.
-The database doesn’t matter to the GUI, so there should be a line between them.
-The database doesn’t matter to the business rules, so there should be a line between them.
+You draw lines between things that matter and things that don't.
+The GUI doesn't matter to the business rules, so there should be a line between them.
+The database doesn't matter to the GUI, so there should be a line between them.
+The database doesn't matter to the business rules, so there should be a line between them.

 The classes and interfaces in this diagram are symbolic.
 In a real application, there would be many business rule classes, many database interface classes, and many database access implementations.
 All of them, though, would follow roughly the same pattern.